Lawyer: Thomas Valva's father is 'emotionally distraught' over son's death

 “He received a private attorney, a court-appointed private attorney that obviously as taxpayers we all pay for the attorney appointed to the murderer of my son,” Zubko-Valva said.
 “That’s not acceptable.”

-LoTurco said Valva remains on suicide watch, meaning he’s confined to his cell 23 hours a day and under constant monitoring, in the Suffolk County Jail in Yaphank, where he’s visited him twice so far.
+LoTurco said Valva remains on suicide watch, meaning he is confined to his cell 23 hours a day and under constant monitoring, in the Suffolk County Jail in Yaphank, where he has visited him twice so far.
 He said his client has not threatened suicide, but “based on the [Jeffrey] Epstein affair, the jail is not taking any chances.”

 Comments